zimme/docker-transmission-daemon/README.md

 This Docker image will run `transmission-daemon` with `--config-dir /config` by default.
-I recommended bind-mounting a named volume `transmission-config` on `/config` to make sure config is saved when container is stopped or removed.
+It's recommended to mount a named volume `transmission-config` on `/config` to make sure config is saved when container is stopped or removed.
 When using a named volume for `/config` this image will setup a default `settings.json` file.
-You're expected to bind-mount a host path on `/downloads`, when using the default config.
+It's expected to bind-mount a host path on `/downloads`, when using the default config.

 The image will run `transmission-daemon` as the user and group `transmission` with `uid = 100` and `gid = 101`, to override this use the `-u` and/or `--group-add` of `docker run`.

-I recommend using `--init` when running this image.
+It's recommend using `--init` when running this image.

 ## Usage